Google vs. Uber: The Battle for the Autonomous OS

 Plus there is something even better — we’ll get there soon.

 The operating system of autonomous

 Think about flights.
 We go from here to there, and occasionally even sleep.
-The airplane is your transportation, food and accomodation, letting individuals sleep their way to new cities.
+The airplane is your transportation, food, and accommodation, letting individuals sleep their way to new cities.

 Likely first steps

-When your hands are free, new possibilities emerge: from video games or VR experiences to piano lessons, 5 course meals and sex at 60mph… the opportunities are endless.
+When your hands are free, new possibilities emerge: from video games or VR experiences to piano lessons and five-course meals — all at 60 mph.
+The opportunities are endless.

-And the number and magnitude upsells exponentially increases.
+And the number and magnitude of upsells exponentially increases.
 Nearly every human need could suddenly be serviced on the go (including housing).
-The implications are enormous, spanning everything from real estate to entertainment, tourism to food services and everything in between.
+The implications are enormous, spanning everything from real estate to entertainment, tourism to food services, and everything in between.

 Just as the internet and connectivity transformed the world and industries of old, autonomous vehicles will have similar implications.
 And while 3% of the US workforce employed as drivers will be replaced, the other changes will be more significant.

 The internet made the world a much smaller place, blurring the borders that separate us.
 Autonomous vehicles will amplify this.